 At larger scale set-ups, and in order to work in a continuous way, pumping the material through the system becomes essential.
-For this purpose, lowering the inherent viscosity of the feedstock is required [23].
+For this purpose, as reported by Gardas and Coutinho (2008), lowering the inherent viscosity of the feedstock is required.
 As it can be observed in Fig. 2, the viscosity measured in mixtures containing different percentages of WOP solid particles can be explained using power regression models not only at 20 °C (y = 0.0039x2.9908; R² = 0.9855) but also at 50 °C (y = 0.0015x2.7354; R² = 0.9598) and 80 °C (y = 0.001x3.1604; R² = 0.9795).
-In liquids, viscosity is a parameter dependant on temperature and in most cases it tends to decrease as the temperature increases [24].
-In this study, the highest viscosities were always measured at 20 °C. When comparing values obtained for mixtures at 50 and 80 °C, higher viscosities were measured in all mixtures at 80 °C. The reason behind this increase could be linked to the partial extraction of some components present in orange peel such as sugars and pectin; known for their thickening and/or gelling properties [25].
+In liquids, viscosity is a parameter dependant on temperature and in most cases it tends to decrease as the temperature increases (Lazzus and Pulgar-Villarroel, 2015).
+In this study, the highest viscosities were always measured at 20 °C. When comparing values obtained for mixtures at 50 and 80 °C, higher viscosities were measured in all mixtures at 80 °C. The reason behind this increase could be linked to the partial extraction of some components present in orange peel such as sugars and pectin; known for their thickening and/or gelling properties (Liu et al., 2006).

-Viscosities lower than 10 Pa s allow high flexibility when working with solid containing liquids using large scale equipment [26].
+Coulson et al. (1983) reported that viscosities lower than 10 Pa s allow high flexibility when working with solid containing liquids using large scale equipment.
 Thus, according to results in Fig. 2, the percentage of solid particles present in a mixture of WOP and water should not exceed 13%.
 This result was taken into consideration when establishing the range of WOP:water ratio to be studied in the MAHD optimisation.

 Finally, the presence of WOP related solid particles in different WOP:water ratios was measured (Fig. 3).
 Results for solid particle percentages ≤ 13% showed no significant difference in density compared to that of water for the pumping of the feedstock at larger scales.
 Thus, in this study, density was not a critical parameter to be further considered.